 The student, school, and district are identified in the upper right corner of the report.
-The area labeled Your Reading (or Mathematics) Results displays a statement based on the student's achievement level for 2004, which indicates to the student whether he or she earned a passing score.
+The area labeled Your Reading (or Mathematics) Results displays a statement based on the student's achievement level for 2005, which indicates to the student whether he or she earned a passing score.

-The table labeled Your Reading (or Mathematics) Content Scores provides the actual number of points earned in each of the content subcategories (clusters or strands).
-In the "Percent" column, the "Points Earned" are compared to the "Points Possible" to determine the percentage of questions the student answered correctly in each subcategory.
+The "Points Earned" column in the table labeled Your Reading (or Mathematics) Content Scores provides the actual number of points earned in each of the content subcategories (clusters or strands).
+The "Points Possible" column within the table provides the total number of points possible per subcategory.
 The Reading (or Mathematics) Content Scores are described directly below this table.
 The subcategories are listed, along with a description of the content assessed within that subcategory.
 Pages 30-32 of this booklet describe the content assessed on the Reading and Mathematics SSS portions of the FCAT.